UK government sets aside £1.7bn to support Bulb customers

 Bulb will be run by administrator Teneo until a buyer can be found or until its customers have moved.

-The government loan will support the administrator's work, and mean the lights stay on for Bulb's 1.7 million customers.
+The government loan will mean the administration is managed in a way that the lights stay on for Bulb's 1.7 million customers.

 Teneo estimates it will cost around £2.1bn to keep Bulb trading until the end of April next year.